comharris/readme/docs/calendar.md

 Reschedule lower level category before rescheduling higher level category.

-## Category 5 (rescheduling self-managed)
+### Category 5 (rescheduling self-managed)

-- Customers, partners, investors, analysts, advisers
+- Customers, partners, investors, analysts, advisers, first meetings with referrals from key contacts (Calendar Color: Tomato)

 Avoid rescheduling unless I'm on a plane, in transit or a place that's loud and has poor internet.
 If we have to reschedule, please ping me so I can write the note myself.

-## Category 4 (rescheduling delegated)

-- IJT Staff Meetings (aka "Leads")

-## Category 3 (announcement of non-attendance delegated)

-- Meetings where my attendance is optional
-- Customer Obsession Meeting
+- Customer Obsession Meeting (Calendar Color: Tomato)

 Note: If I can't make the Customer Obsession Meeting, please announce in the channel and delegate running the meeting to Corey or his assign.

+### Category 4 (rescheduling delegated)

+- IJT Staff Meetings, aka "Leads" (Calendar Color: Banana)

-## Category 2 (rescheduling delegated)
+### Category 3 (rescheduling delegated)

-- Multi-person meetings with staff and vendors
+- Multi-person meetings with staff and vendors (Calendar Color: Tangerine)

-## Category 1 (rescheduling delegated)
+### Category 2 (rescheduling delegated)

-- 1-1 meetings with staff and vendors
+- 1-1 meetings with staff and vendors (Calendar Color: Blueberry)

 Note: If 1-1 is weekly or bi-weekly, please cancel, otherwise, reschedule

+### Category 1 (rescheduling self-work)

+- Self-assigned time for work (Calendar Color: Flamingo)

+### Travel Time (okay to take calls)

+- Time allocated for travel when it's typically okay to take phone calls (Calendar Color: Sage)